Ujjawal1599/AlgoBuddy-AgentX/README.md

 ## 🤝 Contributing

 This project is developed for the TiDB Agentx Hackathon.
-Contributions are welcome!

-## 📄 License

-MIT License
+Developed by Ujjawal, Rithika, Aniket and Navneet